The Content Marketing Institute defines content marketing as:

 27. Audit and Repurpose Existing Content

-Examine your existing content.
+Examine your existing content with an audit.

 Some could be relatively easily repurposed from one medium to another (blog post, video, e-book, etc.).
 Or you might need to update the content to include new or revised information.
 Or maybe you need to combine other content into one larger, more powerful piece.